TradeIdeasPhilip/jpeg/README.md

 This is simpler than my plan for the 8⨉8 version.
 And this will output more useful data.
 The 8⨉8 version will put all pixels into a single group.
-This version will create a series of groups, each with data that's been processed slightly differently.
+This version will create a series of groups, each with data that’s been processed slightly differently.

 ## TODO

 ### Better Input Data

 I need better input data.
-The way I'm currently doing it, one pixel at a time, is great for unit testing, but it's getting tedious.
+The way I’m currently doing it, one pixel at a time, is great for unit testing, but it’s getting tedious.
 I need to load and process real image files.
 And I need an optional preprocessing step to see how that affects things.